ericoporto/ags-manual-wiki/File.md

 information at the end (i.e. the existing contents are not deleted).

-This function returns a File object, which you use to perform operations on the file. *null* is returned if there was a problem (eg. file not existing when MODE is eFileRead).
+This function returns a File object, which you use to perform operations on the file. *null* is returned if there was a problem (e.g. file not existing when MODE is eFileRead).

 When specifying file path you may use tags that specify either a special file or location.